pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ```

 ##### Viewing css components in the styleguide
-**WARNING: Don't commit this change to package.json**
-**your build will fail against CI.**

-In the top-level `package.json`, include a dependency on your new **unpublished** package.
+In the styleguide top-level `package.json`, include a dependency on your new **unpublished** package.
-`"pui-css-[component name]": "1.10.0"` All of our css packages are prefixed with `pui-css-`.
+`"pui-css-[component name]": "file:../library/dist/css/[component-name]"` All of our css packages are prefixed with `pui-css-`.
-Note that because your package should still be unpublished, doing an npm install will fail.

 #### React components

 If you are adding a new React component, please modify the files in
 `src/pivotal-ui-react/[component name]`.

-Write your components and javadocs in `src/pivotal-ui-react/[component name]/[component name].js`.
+Write your components and javadocs in `styleguide/src/pivotal-ui-react/[component name]/[component name].js`.
-Write your hologram docs and any css in `src/pivotal-ui/components/[component name]/[component name].scss`.
+Write your hologram docs and any css in `styleguide/src/pivotal-ui/components/[component name]/[component name].scss`.

-Write your tests in `spec/pivotal-ui-react/[component name]/[component name]_spec.js`.
-Then run
+Write your tests in `library/spec/pivotal-ui-react/[component name]/[component name]_spec.js`.
+In the library folder, run
 `gulp jasmine-react` to test in the browser or `gulp jasmine-react-ci` to test headlessly with PhantomJS.

 The `package.json` file should contain a homepage that links to the styleguide